-Each applicant must describe a project to deploy AmeriCorps members to effectively meet significant community need(s).
-OCS urges applicants to submit high quality applications that follow the Notice and the Application Instructions.
+Each applicant must describe a project to deploy AmeriCorps members to effectively meet community needs.
+GOCS urges applicants to submit high quality applications that follow the Notice and Application Instructions.
 Application and budget quality are key factors in determining the funding recommendation.

-Applications should be based in evidence and include in line citations; reviewers will not review any documents external to the application other than evaluation report(s) submitted.
+Applications should be based in evidence and include in line citations only; reviewers will not consider any documents or linked reports external to the application other than evaluation report(s) submitted.

 Applications should include a well-designed plan with clear and compelling justifications for requesting funds.
-Reviewers will assess the quality of applications by using the selection criteria described in this Notice and will rate them accordingly.
-They will also consider the weights assigned to each criterion.
+Reviewers will assess the quality of applications by using the selection criteria described in this Notice, and will consider the weights assigned to each criterion.

-Applicants should address the assessment criteria.
-Each narrative subsection heading should be formatted in ALL CAPITAL LETTERS.
-Reviewers will consider the quality of the application's response, do not assume all criteria are of equal value.
+Applicants should address the assessment criteria below.
+Respond to criteria in the order they appear in this Notice and format each narrative subsection heading in ALL CAPITAL LETTERS.
+Reviewers will consider the quality of the application's response.
+Do not assume all criteria are of equal value.
 Use subsection points to prioritize the length of information provided in the narratives.

-Prior to submission, OCS recommends applicants use the assessment criteria and/or score sheet to review your application, or to have a peer review.
-Scoresheets are available on Serve Montana's AmeriCorps Grants page.
+Prior to submission, GOCS recommends applicants use the assessment criteria and/or score sheet to review the application or have a peer review.

+The Scoring Matrix is available on ServeMontana's AmeriCorps Grants page.